 eLibrary on the Guided Research application now offers integration with Microsoft OneDrive.
 Note the MS logo login link on the landing page directly to the left of the Google Login link.
-This allows users to authenticate to the Microsoft API. eLibrary subscriptions includes access to eLibrary on the Guided Research application and on the ProQuest platform.
+This allows users to authenticate to the Microsoft API. eLibrary subscription includes access to eLibrary on the Guided Research application and on the ProQuest platform.

 To view the latest title list and publication coverage, please visit: